cea-hpc/modules/doc/source/design/extra-match-search.rst

 When there are several extra specifiers in search query, result are the modules present in the value list of every matched keys (intersection of value list obtained for every extra specifier criterion).

+Specific filtering work is achieved for extra specifiers accepting a module specification.
+See next section.

+Filtering module specification
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Some extra specifiers accept a module specification as value.
+It corresponds to all extra specifiers relative to requirements and incompatibilities expressed by modulefiles (*prereq*, *conflict*, etc).

+Module specification passed as extra specifier value has to be compared to the module specification set in the modulefile definition for corresponding command.

+When parsing such extra specifier value, when evaluating command line arguments, module specification is parsed with a specific available module
+resolution: all matching available modules are recorded into module specification (``g_moduleVersSpec``).
+It enables to fetch:

+* every module name and version matching a version list or range specification
+* every generic or fully qualified names

+Match against modulefile definitions of such extra specifiers is performed in the same location than for other extra specifiers.
+It relies on a ``modEq`` comparison that has been adapted to also compare alternative names fetched and stored into module specification structure.
+Relying on ``modEq`` procedure, comparison leverages *icase* and *extended_default* features.

+**LIMITATIONS**: Current module specification match does not support:

+* Comparison of module alias or symbolic names when used in either extra specifier value or in modulefile definition
+* Version range or list specified in extra specifier value is converted into a list of existing modulefiles, thus a version in such specification that does not correspond to an existing module will not be matched

+Variant value comparison is enabled on ``modEq`` test. ``modVariantCmp`` internal test has been adapted to let a missing variant definition be considered as a match.

 Query grammar
 -------------